New for 2019

 Krme is a possible Russian or Serbian upland rice.
 I have little information regarding this cultivar.
 The seed was sent to me from Petr Vorbil in the Czech Republic. http://www.pinuli.net

 Krme is a very short (2 foot) that experienced no issues with lodging during periods of heavy rainfall.
 This variety is a short grain, brown rice and is awnless.
 I would also consider Krme to be very early at 91 days from transplanting.
 It also produced good yields nearing 6 lbs per 100 square foot.
 Interestingly, the word “krme” translates in Serbian as “feed”.
 In Croatian, “krme” translates as “pig”.
-Possibly, it was used as an animal feed.
+I found Krme to be delicious and similar to Duborskian, with a smooth texture and slightly nutty taste.

 Rice seeds should be soaked in water 24 hours before planting.
 I start my plants indoors in April in plug flats, 50’s and transplant into beds after the last frost date.
 I recommend not leaving plants in flats for more than three weeks as the starts will yellow easily and weaken when root-bound.
 Here in Northern Indiana, I plant my rice plugs the last week of May.
 I plant into 4′ wide beds.
 This makes adding bird netting over the tops of the plants an easy chore using 5′ t-posts and twine.
 The plants are spaced 9″ apart in the beds.
 Upland rice requires about the same amount of water as corn, around 1″ per week during the growing season.
 The plants will begin to form seed heads in August.
 At maturity the rice husks will turn to a golden brown and the rice seed inside will be hard.
 I harvest in late September, cutting the whole plant and bundling into groups of 4.
 These bundles are then hung in my drying shed for a few weeks until the plant is fully dry.
 At this point threshing is easy by hand (pulling the grains off) or using a threshing machine.
 I use a treadle (foot) powered thresher.
 Rice has an inedible husk that needs to be removed before eating.
 The most primitive way to accomplish this is by pounding the grains with a stick or mallet on a wood surface (tree stump) in order to loosen the husks.
 There are small rice dehullers available but very difficult to locate.
 Brill Engineering offers online tutorials on how to build a small dehuller using easy to locate “off the shelf” parts. http://www.brillengineering.com/